Research Groups and Centers

 Global Poverty Research Lab

 The Global Poverty Research Lab uses empirical evidence to address the challenges of overcoming poverty and improve well-being in the developing world.
 Housed at the Buffett Institute for Global Studies, the lab is co-directed by economists and IPR associates Dean Karlan and Christopher Udry.
-IPR economists Lori Beaman, Seema Jayachandran, and Cynthia Kinnan are also affiliated with the lab.
+IPR economists Lori Beaman and Seema Jayachandran are also affiliated with the lab.

 Infant and Child Development Center